Welcome to the Family (2018 TV series): Critical response

 Wilson criticises the lack of originality in Àngela's character, and that the actors playing her sons are visibly too old to pass as her children; he describes Ivan Massagué's Nando as an "unofficial David Spade stand-in", while Sorokach writes that "in terms of a sleeper star, Georgina Amorós' Alex, the spirited teenage daughter of Victoria, is a tour de force" for her unique energy, wit, and one-liners.
 Raimondi gives rare praise in his review to Nao Albet, saying that "only a few one-liners from the analytical Fran [...] stand out among the cast".
 In Catalonia's leading newspaper, La Vanguardia, Francesc Puig affirms that Yolanda Ramos' Victòria is the scene stealer through both seasons, which he says is "in part because of her mixing of Catalan and Spanish".

 The director of the TV3 network, Vicent Sanchis, says that the show is different in that it captured an audience of young people who do not usually watch traditional television, which he believes was due to its dark humour, and added that this contributed to its overall success.

 The dubbing of the show has been strongly criticised.
 For the English version, Wilson writes that "[u]nless you're militantly opposed to reading your television, subtitles are the route you should take", with Raimondi noting in his negative review that "the dub in Spanish doesn't help".
 In 2019, James Tapper for The Observer suggested that, with subtitle augmentation, the show could be used to help learn the Catalan language.

 Reviewing season two for El País, Delclós suggests that the necessary suspension of disbelief is harder to cover up with comedy, and worries that the more dramatic story elements are "hard tests" for the show's "cast of comedians".

 Awards and nominations

-The show was nominated for two awards at the 2018 : Best Fiction Series and Best Actress for Yolanda Ramos; Ramos won.
+The show was nominated for two awards at the 2018 Zapping Awards: Best Fiction Series and Best Actress for Yolanda Ramos; Ramos won.